rezaaliasgarirenani/rezaaliasgarirenani/Documents/Timeline.md

 1) Understand camera params.
 2) Make a new image in Python for specific camera params that you have set.
 3) Obtain LORs for PhD Application.
-4) The Germany AstroPhysics Application.
+4) The Germany AstroPhysics Application, Aarhus Quantum physics.
 5) Skoltech
 6) education-in-russia
 7) TUDelft